 - Pay via POLi and have your Bitcoin sent to your wallet within a couple of minutes

-You are really on your own when it comes to looking after your Bitcoin.
-Here are some generic tips for keeping your coins safe:
+Lastly, you are really on your own when it comes to looking after your Bitcoin so here are some very generic tips for keeping cryptocurrency safe:

-- Always keep your coins in a wallet that you have the recovery phrase or private keys to.
-Never leave them in the custody of an exchange – plenty of them have been hacked, and will continue to be the target of hacks.
+- Never leave your coins in the custody of an exchange – plenty of them have been hacked, and will continue to be the target of hacks.
+Always keep your coins in a wallet that you have the recovery phrase or private keys to.

 - Use reputable services, exchanges, and wallets.

-- Use 2-factor authentication for your accounts where possible.
+- Use strong passwords for your accounts and devices, and use 2-factor authentication for your accounts where applicable.

 - Consider using a hardware wallet (like a Ledger Wallet) for storing large amounts of coins